Back and Neck Disorders

 - Quit smoking as it impairs blood flow, resulting in oxygen and nutrient deprivation to spinal tissues

-- Strain Counterstrain to treat pain, blood circulation, limitations in strength and range of motion
+- The Strain Counterstrain Technique to treat pain, blood circulation, limitations in strength and range of motion

 - Manual therapy for soft tissue mobilization